serialscriptr/Pwsh-Sidder/README.md

 ## To be added later
 - Context menu for interacting with UPD.
 Example action: open file path or mount UPD
 - See if there is another way to find the user assigned to the UPD based on ACL or something else
+- Export Options
+- Different options for how the file size displays (ex kb, mb, gb)

 ## Known issues
 - Column cell value sorting via clicking column header doesn't sort last modified or file size columns correctly